Why you should create your website with Academic and Hugo

 cp -av themes/academic/exampleSite/* .

-Build it by running the
+Build your site by running the

 hugocommand.
 This will generate a folder called